 SDN COMMUNICATIONS PRIVACY AND CUSTOMER SECURITY POLICY

 SDN is committed to assuring strong and meaningful customer privacy protection in an era of rapidly changing communications technology and applications.
 Our goal is simple: balance our customers' concerns about privacy with their interest in receiving quality service and useful new products.
 SDN is committed to informing customers, and giving customers choices, about how we use information about them.
-Above all, this Policy is designed to ensure that SDN will respect a customer's desire for privacy.
-If you have any questions about out policy, please contact us at firstname.lastname@example.org or (800) 247-1442.
+Above all, this policy is designed to ensure that SDN will respect a customer's desire for privacy.
+If you have any questions about our policy, please contact us at firstname.lastname@example.org or (800) 247-1442.

 Disclosure of Individual Customer Information